andreasma/addMember.py/README.md

 Usage: If your Plone instance get started with the command ./bin/instance start and is e.g. named 'testing' you could run this script with:

 `./bin/instance -O testing run addMember.py`

+# getMember.py

+This Python script gets members from a Plone instance and write them to a csv-file.

+Usage: If your Plone instance get started with the command ./bin/instance start and is e.g. named 'testing' you could run this script with:

+`./bin/instance -O testing run getMember.py`